Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

-Since $r$ can label any point in space, regardless of the value of $\tau$, {\it which we here identify with flight times of the photons used to perform the measurement}, it follows that the measured interval $s'(r,\tau)$ depends on where we place our detector in relation to the perturbing particle.
 This fact also enables us to reinterpret Eq. (\ref{FLRW_pert_static-2}) in terms of an experimental procedure to resolve time-like intervals traversed by massive, self-gravitating particles, {\`a} la K{\' a}rolyh{\' a}zy.
 During the photon flight time $\tau$, the CoM of a {\it classical} non-relativistic particle also traverses a time-like interval approximately equal to $s(\tau) = c\tau$.
-Hence, $s'(r,\tau)$ and $s(\tau)$ may be interpreted as the `observed' (lab frame) and `true' (CoM frame) values of the space-time interval traversed by a massive particle, as claimed in \cite{KFL}.
-This procedure is discussed in greater detail in Sec. \ref{sect2.2} and is illustrated in Fig. 2.
+Hence, $s'(r,\tau)$ and $s(\tau)$ may be interpreted as the `observed' (lab frame) and `true' (CoM frame) values of the time-like interval traversed by a massive particle, as claimed in \cite{KFL}.
+This procedure is illustrated in Figs. 1-2.

-For $r \gtrsim r_{\rm grav}(\tau)$, the Hubble expansion term in Eq. (\ref{FLRW_pert_static-2}) dominates, so that $r \simeq r_{\rm grav}(\tau)$ marks the limit of the validity of the perturbative Newtonian gauge picture.
-Physically, $r \gtrsim r_{\rm grav}(\tau)$ corresponds to a region in which the effect of the perturbation is negligible and the standard Hubble expansion takes over.
-Thus, the Hubble expansion gives rise to small, additive correction term to K{\' a}rolyh{\' a}zy's formula (\ref{Karolyhazy_s'}), plus a modification of the original canonical gravitational term, corresponding to the substitution $r \rightarrow ar$.
-Since the additive term is subdominant within the region of physical interest, $r \lesssim r_{\rm grav}(\tau)$, the latter modification is the most important.

-Equation (\ref{FLRW_pert_static-2}) holds both at the current epoch $\tau_0 \simeq 4.352 \times 10^{17}$ s (13.8 billion years) and at all earlier times for which the FLRW metric is valid, including epochs where the average curvature was far higher than today.
-In addition, it holds for regions of the present day Universe in which space-time curvature is well above the FLRW background level ($k \simeq 0$).
-This may be seen by taking the static, spherically symmetric, weak-field limit of the full Einstein equations (\ref{EFE}), which also reduce to Eq. (\ref{Modified_Newtonian_potential-BETTER}) with $a(\tau_0) = a_0 \simeq 1$ and $\mathcal{H}(\tau_0)/c = \mathcal{H}_0/c \simeq l_{\rm dS}$, for $r \lesssim r_{\rm grav}(\tau_0)$, regardless of the profile of the gravitational field on scales $r_{\rm grav}(\tau_0) \lesssim r \lesssim l_{\rm dS}$.
-This limit applies to all experiments carried out on (or near) the surface of the Earth at the present epoch.

-Taking both these factors into account, it is reasonable to suppose that Eq. (\ref{FLRW_pert_static-2}) holds (at least approximately), far more generally, remaining valid at {\it any} epoch under non-extreme conditions.
-We may expect it to break down close to the inflationary era \cite{MartinPeter2009,Guth:2004tw,Liddle:2000cg}, or for space-time intervals close to the event horizon of a black hole.
-However, we note that, using ${\cal H}_0^2 = 4.830 \times 10^{-36} {\rm s^{-1}} \simeq c^2/l_{\rm dS}^2 = 3.338 \times 10^{-36} {\rm s^{-1}}$ and substituting the Newtonian potential (\ref{Modified_Newtonian_potential}) into Eq. (\ref{FLRW_pert}), we obtain a time-like metric component directly proportional to that of the Schwarzschild-de Sitter solution, which describes a black hole in the presence of a cosmological constant $\Lambda > 0$.
-It therefore seems probable that Eq. (\ref{FLRW_pert_static-2}) is valid in {\it all} physically interesting scenarios.